-U.S. military admits errors in drone strike that killed 10 Afghans
+U.S. military admits ‘horrible mistake’ in Kabul drone strike that killed 10 Afghans

 “This is not the end of their obligations.
 They have to do their own internal investigation to figure out if any crimes were committed,” said Brian Castner, a senior crisis adviser at Amnesty International and a former Air Force bomb technician, describing international laws governing whether a strike is proportional to the threat it poses for civilians.
 “And there’s the obligation to families to then pay compensation afterward.”

-McKenzie said Friday that officials were assessing whether anyone would be held responsible for the errant strike.
+Gen. Kenneth “Frank” McKenzie, who heads U.S. Central Command and had oversight of the Afghanistan war effort as the mission came to an end last month, said Friday that officials were assessing whether anyone would be held responsible for the errant strike.

-The commander who oversaw the operation, who has not been identified publicly, met the standard of “reasonable certainty” that a threat was imminent, according to a U.S. official who spoke on the condition of anonymity to discuss the military’s findings before they were announced publicly.
+The commander who oversaw the operation, who has not been identified publicly, met the standard of “reasonable certainty” that a threat was imminent, according to one U.S. official, who spoke on the condition of anonymity to discuss the military’s findings before they were announced.

 Friday’s acknowledgment comes after three news organizations, including The Washington Post, published investigations of the incident that each cast doubt on the Pentagon’s claims, including whether Ahmadi carried any explosives and whether his actions implied a man who delivered meals to displaced people was secretly moonlighting as a suicidal insurgent.